jvns/mess-with-dns/README.md

 Two main disclaimers:

+1. There's no license yet, partly beause I don't think this code is very suitable for anyone other than me to run, there's a bunch of hardcoded stuff ("a wizard zines project") as well as a Honeycomb integration for metrics.
-1. Probably won't be very actively maintained.
+2. Probably won't be very actively maintained.
 I'm very open to bugfix pull requests, though I can't guarantee I'll merge them in a timely manner.
-2. This code might not be very suitable for running yourself as is, there's a bunch of hardcoded stuff ("a wizard zines project") as well as a Honeycomb integration for metrics.
-I'm unlikely to make it easier to run on your own but feel free to fork it.
+I have kept the site up for 3 years so far though and I plan to keep it running.